StarAgile

 We will start knowing about the dockers first and it is the software that runs on the OS and supports many containerized applications.
 Containerization is a concept that makes each application runs on an OS that has its unique instance of the OS.
 By this, the application is said to be run in a container in such a way that it is independent and isolated from every other application and systems and gets its OS instance.
 Docker has such many containers and each container has its specific application.
 Docker allows creation, running, and managing containers in just one OS.

-Unlike VM’s which take a long time to deploy and also configure the hardware in the cloud, we use docker which virtualizes the OS and runs isolated applications on top of the single OS.
+Unlike VM’s which take a long time to deploy and also configure the hardware in the cloud, we use docker networking which virtualizes the OS and runs isolated applications on top of the single OS.
 Each application with its libraries and binaries forms the container.

 Now, coming to Kubernetes, it is used for the process of automating the scaling, fill in, managing, and getting rid of containers.
 It is used for orchestrating the containers.
 Kubernetes allows us to run containers across multiple compute nodes.